archi-tektur/symfony-project-bootstrap/README.md

 ### Testing

+Modern web applications must be well tested.
+To keep things simple I prepared ready to use suite for unit and functional tests.

 #### Unit
 Use the command below to run unit tests.
 Initially this project contains [one test](https://github.com/archi-tektur/symfony-bootstrap/app/tests/NullTest.php) with one assertion